SwitchCraftCC/sc-docs/src/chatbox/websocket.md

 Then, when the message has been successfully sent, you will receive a [`success`](#success-packet) packet with the same `id`.

+## JavaScript/TypeScript API

+AlexDevs has written a [JavaScript/TypeScript package](/chatbox/switchchat) to integrate with the Chatbox API.

 ## Rate limits

 Messages can be sent at most once per 0.5 seconds per license, with up to 5 messages queued at once.
 Any more than that,